huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 ---

-mental time travel—which involves zooming out from the present to gain improved perspective on your actions and decisions.

----

 [Social contagion of challenge-seeking behavior - PubMed](<https://pubmed.ncbi.nlm.nih.gov/39250231/>)

 ---

-“With renunciation life begins.” — Amelia Barr Art of quitting

-physical, mental, and spiritual health

-Victim Mindset extreme ownership

 “Money poisons you when you've got it, and starves you when you haven't.” — D. H. Lawrence